Southwest hit by record $140 million fine for holiday service meltdown in 2022 – KION546

 Washington (CNN) — The federal government is fining Southwest Airlines $140 million for last year’s historic, 10-day-long holiday meltdown that stranded more than 2 million travelers.

-The Department of Transportation’s (DOT) announcement of its largest ever civil penalty comes about one year after cascading issues at Southwest led to the cancelation of nearly 17,000 flights.
+The Department of Transportation’s announcement of its largest-ever civil penalty comes about one year after cascading issues at Southwest led to the cancelation of nearly 17,000 flights.
 Those flights made up nearly half of Southwest’s flight schedule during the busy holiday travel period.

 Southwest has already paid $600 million in refunds and reimbursements to passengers, the DOT said.